benjamingarciap/user-list-app/README.md

-# Para probar el login se puede usar este email con cualquier contraseña
+# To use the login succesfully you can enter this email with any password:

 email: george.bluth@reqres.in

 # Al editar se muestra la fecha de edición recibida de la api en el dashboard
+# When you edit a user the date received from the api is displayed in the dashboard

-# Al borrar se recibe el status code 200 esperado
+# Status code 200 received after succesful deletion of user

-# El login guarda el token recibido de la api en el localStorage y de esa forma se accede a la app
+# The login stores the received token from the api in browser's local storage

-# Tecnologías usadas:
+# Technologies used:

 React
 Hooks